vsillan/game-server-programming-course/presentations/web_api_1.md

 ## Controllers

-A controller is used to define and group a set of actions
+A controller is used to define and group a set of actions <!-- .element: class="fragment" -->

-An action (or action method) is a method on a controller which handles requests
+An action (or action method) is a method on a controller which handles requests <!-- .element: class="fragment" -->

-Controller is an instantiable class in which at least one of the following conditions is true:
+Controller is an instantiable class in which at least one of the following conditions is true: <!-- .element: class="fragment" -->

-- Name is suffixed with "Controller“
+- Name is suffixed with "Controller“ <!-- .element: class="fragment" -->
-- Inherits from a class whose name is suffixed with "Controller"
+- Inherits from a class whose name is suffixed with "Controller" <!-- .element: class="fragment" -->
-- Decorated with the [Controller] attribute
+- Decorated with the [Controller] attribute <!-- .element: class="fragment" -->

 ---

 ### Controller responbilities

-In well-factored apps, controller does not directly include data access or business logic
+In well-factored apps, controller does not directly include data access or business logic <!-- .element: class="fragment" -->

-- Controller delegates to services handling these responsibilities
+- Controller delegates to services handling these responsibilities <!-- .element: class="fragment" -->

-Responsibilities:
+Responsibilities: <!-- .element: class="fragment" -->

-- Ensure request data is valid
+- Ensure request data is valid <!-- .element: class="fragment" -->
-- Choose which result for an API should be returned
+- Choose which result for an API should be returned <!-- .element: class="fragment" -->

 Note: